star2star/react-verto-communicator/documents/settings.md

 # 1. Functional Description #

 The Settings Menu is a large dropdown menu that drops down under the **App Bar** when the **settings icon** in clicked.
 The settings menu will stretch to full length of the App Bar (which is also the full width of the window).
 The Settings menu will be horizontal three column layout until the window width is resized to 991px or smaller.
 At this point, the columns will stack vertically.
-The entire menu consists of five areas in a three column format: media, General Settings, Language, Audio Settings, and Video Settings.
+The entire menu consists of five areas in a three column format: media, General Settings, Language, Audio Settings, and Video Settings.<br>
 The first column contains a media area.
 It has headings with select menu's for **Camera:**, **Share Device**, **Microphone:**, **Speaker:**, and **Best Frame Rate:**.
 At the bottom of this column are two buttons positioned one above the other.
 The top button is labelled **Preview Settings**.
-The bottom button is labelled **Refresh Device List**.
+The bottom button is labelled **Refresh Device List**.<br>
 The second column consists of General Settings, Language, and Audio Settings areas.
-Under the **General Settings:** header is a list of five checkboxes (see image for details)**Language:** has a select menu to choose your language. **Audio Settings** is a list of three  checkboxes (see image for details).
+Under the **General Settings:** header is a list of five checkboxes (see image for details) **Language:** has a select menu to choose your language. **Audio Settings** is a list of three  checkboxes (see image for details).<br>
 The third column consists of the Video Settings with two checkboxes under the **Video Settings:** header (see image for details).
-Below that is a button labelled **Check Network Settings**.
+Below that is a button labelled **Check Network Settings**.<br>
-The default settings will be passed in as a prop--.
+The default settings data will be passed in as a prop: **data**.<br>
-All text will be passed in as Formatted Messages with
+All text will be passed in as Formatted Messages with an id describing the text and a default message the text as a string.

 # 2. Visual Design #